timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 ### What just happened?..

 Woah!
-So now our container lives inside a Pod, and we’ve Kubernetes has granted us a manager to keep tabs on our Pod's health, scaling and load-balancing, and versioning.
-So if we had an application with 3 Pods, each of then representing a feature, our deployment would give us control over how and when we can roll out each feature.
-Powerful stuff huh?
-Makes microservices that much smoother.
-Speaking of microservices, let’s move on to the next and final phase of the tutorial.
+So now our container lives inside a Pod, and Kubernetes has given us a manager, a Deployment, to keep tabs on our Pods health, scaling and load-balancing, and versioning.

+Now let’s take a look at this via the **Kubernetes dashboard**.
+Open the dashboard in your browser with this command:

+        minikube dashboard

+You should see something similar to this…

+[insert dashboard image here]

+It’s your cluster in the flesh!
+The top centered section displays the statuses of your workloads within the cluster.
+Workloads are objects used to manage and run your containers in your cluster -- so for example, you should see circles that represent your Pods, Deployments, and Replica Sets.
+Each of those objects fall in the workload category.
+The circles are pass/fail pie charts, with green indicating the percentage of success and red indicating the percentage of failures.
+For example, let’s say we have 3 Pods in our cluster, and 1 of our Pods has died for whatever reason.
+The Pod chart would be shown as mostly green representing 67% and partially red representing 33%.

+The Kubernetes dashboard is super handy, giving a clean and straightforward visual representation for all the elements related to our cluster.

 ----